mafflerbach/doconaut/README.md

 In this case, i'am implement a little helper script, which generate a TOC from all h* tags.
 I have also implemented an import Tag for a better organisation for my different sections and of course for reusing some documentation snippets.

-The genearl using ist quite simple:
+The general using ist quite simple:

     <!-- import the complete document -->
     <import src="import.xml"></import>